 A Java class can implement multiple interfaces but it can extend only one abstract class.

-Interface is absolutely abstract and cannot be instantiated; A Java abstract class also cannot be instantiated, but can be invoked if a main() exists.
+Interface is cannot be instantiated; A Java abstract class also cannot be instantiated, but can be invoked if a main() exists.
 Since Java 8, you can define default methods in interfaces.

 Abstract class are slightly faster than interface because interface involves a search before calling any overridden method in Java.
 This is not a significant difference in most of cases but if you are writing a time critical application than you may not want to leave any stone unturned.